Palamedes (mythology): In ancient literature

+In the Apology, Plato describes Socrates as looking forward to speaking with Palamedes after death, and intimates in the Phaedrus that Palamedes authored a work on rhetoric.
+Euripides and many other dramatists wrote dramas about his fate.
+The orator Gorgias also wrote a Defense of Palamedes, describing the defense speech that Palamedes gave when charged with treason.

 Ovid discusses Palamedes' role in the Trojan War in the Metamorphoses.
 Palamedes' fate is described in Virgil's Aeneid.
-In the Apology, Plato describes Socrates as looking forward to speaking with Palamedes after death, and intimates in the Phaedrus that Palamedes authored a work on rhetoric.
-Euripides and many other dramatists have written dramas about his fate.
-The orator Gorgias also wrote a Defense of Palamedes, describing the defense speech that Palamedes gave when charged with treason.